fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 ![](./images/C13963_05_15.jpg)

-Figure 5.15: Failing to set a property
+Caption: Failing to set a property

 Suppose that in cases where there are three or more names that make up the full name, you want to assign the first part of the name to the